open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 * Budgetarily we are looking at the implementation of a test bed, and need to decide how to allocate the budget and explore strategically (position) how we want to work, realizing the test bed implementations.

 * Mr. Martens outlined three possible options, each with different pros and cons.

--$80,000 USD available to invest into the prototypes and test bed implementations -We might also invest in our own staff and team members, for instance, hire senior advisors or developers.
+	- $80,000 USD available to invest into the prototypes and test bed implementations
+	- We might also invest in our own staff and team members, for instance, hire senior advisors or developers.

--Another option would be to contract additional development resources externally and outsource the developers among different external development partners or agencies. ($80000 is perhaps not enough to sustain this).
+	- Another option would be to contract additional development resources externally and outsource the developers among different external development partners or agencies. ($80000 is perhaps not enough to sustain this).

--A third option would be to crowdsource the development of prototype implementations to the OVON community and/or public.
+	- A third option would be to crowdsource the development of prototype implementations to the OVON community and/or public.
 We might also give awards to the most successful implementation of the OVON standard.

 * Here Mr. Martens opened the floor to opinions and feedback about how to invest these R&D monies - wisest use of the budget, etc.